philiplb/CRUDlex/docs/9_events.md

 $closure = $app['crud']->getData('library')->popEvent('before', 'create');
 ```

-The before events can return a boolean.
+The before events must return a boolean.
 The first event returning false is
 canceling the whole action and so the entity doesn't get created, updated or
 deleted.